blazium-engine/blazium-docs/tutorials/scripting/gdscript/gdscript_styleguide.rst

     class_name YAMLParser
     extends Object

-This is consistent with how C++ files are named in Godot's source code.
+This is consistent with how C++ files are named in Blazium's source code.
 This also avoids case sensitivity issues that can crop up when exporting a project from Windows to other platforms.